A description of my project

 Success of every aspect of the project and new discoveries in carbon capture and storage.

-My LinkedIn profile : https://www.linkedin.com/in/bunmi-adeleke-b5336916b/
+My LinkedIn profile: https://www.linkedin.com/in/bunmi-adeleke-b5336916b/

 A description of my project

+The PhD project DRC6 investigates the performance of newly developed corrosion-resistant alloys (CRAs) in transportation and injection conditions, particularly examining their tolerance to impurities.
+This study, supported by materials from Alleima Tub AB in Sweden and selection insights from OGC Energy Ltd in the UK, will compare CRA performance with that of corrosion inhibitors specifically formulated for carbon steel in dense-phase CO2 environments, with inhibitors provided by Baker Hughes Energy Transition LLC in the USA.
+The research culminates in large-scale validation at TotalEnergies in France.
 The work will involve identifying suitable testing and characterization techniques to assess the performance of carbon steel and CRA materials in supercritical CO2 environments, emphasizing electrochemical methods.
 Additionally, it will focus on developing methodologies for inhibitor evaluation under dense-phase and aqueous CO2 conditions, utilizing mass loss, electrical resistance, and electrochemical measurements.
 The project will further explore CRA passive film stability and material performance in downhole aqueous environments and evaluate inhibitor efficiency while analyzing adsorption kinetics.
 Ultimately, the study aims to create performance maps and guidelines to inform material and inhibitor selection for dense-phase transport and injection scenarios.

 Why I chose this project and the associated institute

+After completing a Specializing Master in Metallurgy 4.0, I chose this project as an opportunity to apply my knowledge to corrosion research—a field with broad implications from civil engineering to cultural heritage conservation.
 I am thrilled to be part of a prestigious engineering school like INSA Lyon, where I’ll have access to the innovative, interdisciplinary resources of the Mateis laboratory.
 At the same time, I’m excited to experience Lyon itself, a vibrant and culturally dynamic city that offers a wealth of activities to explore in my free time.

 In my spare time I enjoy…